 3. Over half of the workers agree that moderate stress enables them to thrive

-The Workplace Health Report: 2022 revealed that 56% agree that the appropriate amount of stress enables them to thrive in professional life.
+The Workplace Health Report revealed that 56% agree that the appropriate amount of stress enables them to thrive in their professional life.

 4. Almost half of UK employees are close to burnout

-According to the research conducted by Westfield Health in 2022, close to half (46%) of the UK workers are close to burnout.
+According to the research conducted by Westfield Health, close to half (46%) of the UK workers are close to burnout.